wh33les/Blog/_posts/2023-04-01-Machine-Learning-PCA-I.md

 ---
 PCA stands for Principal Component Analysis.
 It's what's called an _unsupervised learning_ algorithm and it's a (clever!) way of reducing the number of dimensions in a data set.
 As a bonus, it reveals correlations between features.

 As I was writing this blog post, I realized it was taking a very long time to make sure I have everything right, and it was getting really long, too, so I broke this post into two posts.
-In this first post I want to explain the idea of PCA the math behind it, and then in the next post I want to talk about how I used it in my project and list some additional questions I have about it.
+In this first post I want to explain the idea of PCA and the math behind it, and then in the next post I want to talk about how I used it in my project and list some additional questions I have about it.

 Most of my understanding of PCA comes from Matt's data science bootcamp lecture on the topic.
 For this post, where I try to explain things in my own words, I'm assuming the reader has a very basic background in statistics (mainly voabulary words) and linear algebra (a first course).